Tell us about your case, and we will tell you how we can help!

 Do I Need a Lawyer for Child Custody?

-The law does not require you to work with an attorney on your child custody case, or any other aspect of a divorce.
-However, custody cases—like much else in a divorce, may come down to which side shows greater attention to detail, who is able to better gather the evidence they need, and who understands what forms of argument are more likely to produce a favorable outcome.
-With over 30 years of combined experience, the team at Arnold Law Group, APC, can be a valuable asset.
+The law does not require you to work with an attorney on your child custody case or any other aspect of a divorce.
+However, custody cases—like much else in a divorce—may come down to which side pays greater attention to detail, who is able to better gather the evidence they need, and who understands what forms of argument are more likely to produce a favorable outcome.
+With over 30 years of combined experience, the team at Arnold Law Group, APC can be a valuable asset.

 How Child Custody Is Determined in California